Avoiding Scalability Collapse by Restricting Concurrency: Generic Concurrency Restriction

 GCR keeps track of the number of active threads.
-When a thread invokes the \code{Lock} method wrapped by GCR, GCR checks whether the number of active threads is larger than a preconfigured threshold (cf.~\lineref{lock:3}, where we use a threshold of $1$).
-If not, a thread proceeds by calling the lock's \code{Lock} method after incrementing (atomically) the (per-lock) counter of active threads (\code{numActive}).
+When a thread invokes the \code{Lock} method wrapped by GCR, GCR checks whether the number of active threads is larger than a preconfigured threshold.
+If not, a thread proceeds by calling the lock's \code{Lock} method.
 This constitutes the fast path of the lock acquisition.
-Otherwise, GCR detects that the lock is saturated, and places the (passive) thread into a (lock-specific) queue where that thread waits for its turn to join the set of active threads.
-This queue is based on a linked list; each node is associated with a different thread.
-Every thread in the queue but the first can wait by spinning on a local flag in its respective node, yield the CPU and park, or any combination of thereof.
+Otherwise, GCR detects that the lock is saturated, and places the (passive) thread into a (lock-specific) queue.
+This queue is based on a linked list; each node in the list is associated with a different thread.
+Every thread in the queue but the first can choose whether to spin on a local variable in its respective node, yield the CPU and park, or any combination of thereof.
 (The thread at the head of the queue has to spin as it monitors the number of active threads.)
 In practice, we choose the spin-then-park policy for all passive threads in the queue but the first, to limit the use of system resources by those threads.
-Once the thread at the head of the queue detects that there are no active threads, it leaves the queue, notifies the next thread $t$ (if exists) that the head of the queue has changed (by setting a flag in $t$'s node and unparking $t$ if necessarily), and proceeds by calling the lock's \code{Lock} method.
+Once the thread at the head of the queue detects that there are no active threads, it leaves the queue, signals\footnote{We use the word \emph{signal} throughout the paper in its abstract form, unrelated to the OS inter-process communication mechanism of signals.} the next thread (if exists) that the head of the queue has changed (unparking that thread if necessarily), and proceeds by calling the lock's \code{Lock} method.

 \extabstract{

 The schematic view of a typical lock implementation versus the one enabled with GCR is depicted in Figure~\ref{fig:scheme}.
 Note that without GCR, it is up to the lock designer to manage the waiting policy for the lock.
 As discussed in Section~\ref{sec:background}, various policies exist, but for the sake of visualization, we assume a hybrid spin-then-park policy where some threads waiting for the lock may be spinning while others may be parked.
 When GCR is used, however, since the active set of threads is typically small (specifically, consisting of a lock holder and another thread waiting to get the lock next), we expect the handoff of the lock to be frequent enough to avoid the need to park the waiting thread (or a few threads).
 Thus, the handoff is expected to be fast.
 At the same time, most passive threads, except for one, will be parked, even if the lock itself is not designed to do that, freeing system resources from excessive usage. }